|

 defuse.

-Indeed, the actual quality of the writing is peculiar to say the least.
+Indeed, the actual quality of the writing

-There are plenty of orthographical, lexical and grammatical mistakes,
+is peculiar to say the least.
+There are plenty of orthographical, lexical

-attitude may also be explained by the fact that Im not a native-speaker
+an anything goes attitude that may also be explained by the

-only apply to English but also to German, my so-called mother tongue,
+apply only to English but also to German, my so-called mother tongue,

 though my mother spoke Vorarlbergian dialect, which is not written officially